ElizabethBrooks/DGEAnalysis_ShinyApps/tutorials/tutorial_app_WGCNA.md

 <b>Set</b> the branch cut height to remove apparent sample outliers.

+> [!CAUTION]
-Keep in mind that <i>errors can result from a high minimum branch cluster size or low branch cut height</i>, since this can result in the removal of a significant amount of data.
+> Keep in mind that <i>errors can result from a high minimum branch cluster size or low branch cut height</i>, since this can result in the removal of a significant amount of data.

 ### Part Three: Network Construction and Module Detection